 Step 2: Mash potatoes and add other ingredients

 Using a potato masher, mash the potatoes and then add soy milk and non-dairy butter substitute.
 Mix the ingredients with a wooden spoon.
 At this point, you can add seasonings as per your taste.
 Add smoked paprika, white truffle oil, thyme, white caramelized onions, and vegan cream cheese.
-Now, carefully add flour to make a firm paste, but don’t over-add it.
+Now, carefully add flour to make a firm paste, but don’t overdo the mixing.

 Step 3: Make waffles

 Heat the waffle iron and spray it with the non-stick cooking spray.
-Read the waffle maker’s instructions to cook the waffles accordingly.
-Once cooked, serve them with sour cream, salsa, or whatever toppings you like.
+Scoop the mixture into the waffle iron.
+Read the waffle maker’s instructions to cook the waffles accordingly, or until golden brown.
+Once cooked, serve them with sour cream, salsa, chives, scallions or whatever toppings you like.